Starting

 A session includes all tab pages, unless "tabpages" was removed from 'sessionoptions'. tab-page

-The SessionLoadPost autocmd event is triggered after a session file is loaded/sourced.
-SessionLoad-variable While the session file is loading the SessionLoad global variable is set to 1.
+While the session file is loading, the SessionLoad global variable is set to 1.
 Plugins can use this to postpone some work until the SessionLoadPost event is triggered.

 :mkvie :mkview :mkvie[w][!] [file] Write a Vim script that restores the contents of the current window.
-When [!] is included an existing file is overwritten.
+When [!] is included, an existing file is overwritten.
 When [file] is omitted or is a number from 1 to 9, a name is generated and 'viewdir' prepended.
 When the last path part of 'viewdir' does not exist, this directory is created.
 E.g., when 'viewdir' is "$VIM/vimfiles/view" then "view" is created in "$VIM/vimfiles".
 An existing file is always overwritten then.
 Use :loadview to load this view again.
 When [file] is the name of a file ('viewdir' is not used), a command to edit the file is added to the generated file.

 The output of ":mkview" contains these items: 1.
 The argument list used in the window.
-When the global argument list is used it is reset to the global list.
+When the global argument list is used, it is reset to the global list.
 The index in the argument list is also restored.
 2. The file being edited in the window.
 If there is no file, the window is made empty.
-3. Restore mappings, abbreviations and options local to the window if 'viewoptions' contains "options" or "localoptions".
-For the options it restores only values that are local to the current buffer and values local to the window.
+3. Restore mappings, abbreviations and options local to the window, if 'viewoptions' contains "options" or "localoptions".
+Only option values that are local to the current buffer and the current window are restored.
 When storing the view as part of a session and "options" is in 'sessionoptions', global values for local options will be stored too.
 4. Restore folds when using manual folding and 'viewoptions' contains "folds".
 Restore manually opened and closed folds.
 5. The scroll position and the cursor position in the file.
 Doesn't work very well when there are closed folds.
 6. The local current directory, if it is different from the global current directory and 'viewoptions' contains "curdir".

 Note that Views and Sessions are not perfect: